Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Experiments

 \subsection{UE in Active View Selection}

 \textbf{Experiment Setup:} We follow the AVS setup proposed by FisherRF~\cite{jiang2024fisherrf} and evaluate on the Mip-NeRF360 dataset~\cite{barron2022mipnerf}.
 Following prior work~\cite{jiang2024fisherrf, li2024variational, lyu2024manifold}, we report PSNR, SSIM, and LPIPS on the holdout views after reconstruction.
-Strictly adhering to the 3DGS evaluation protocol~\cite{kerbl20233dgaussiansplatting} we evaluate at full resolution across all methods; while this naturally lowers metrics compared to downscaled versions in prior work~\cite{jiang2024fisherrf} it guarantees a fair comparison.
+Strictly adhering to the 3DGS evaluation protocol~\cite{kerbl20233dgaussiansplatting}, we evaluate at full resolution across all methods; while this naturally lowers metrics compared to downscaled versions in prior work~\cite{jiang2024fisherrf}, it guarantees a fair comparison.

 We benchmark our approach against state-of-the-art AVS baselines FisherRF~\cite{jiang2024fisherrf} and the method by Lyu \etal~\cite{lyu2024manifold} (Manifold), which employs a stochastic variant of 3DGS.
-Our method can only be fairly compared with FisherRF, as Manifold's variational optimization process could degrade some visual fidelity in the underlying 3DGS representation.
-To make a fair comparison of Manifold against ours and FisherRF, we introduce a variant of Manifold, dubbed Manifold$^{\dagger}$, where we use the next best view predicted from Manifold to guide a vanilla 3DGS~\cite{kerbl20233dgaussiansplatting} similar to ours and FisherRF.
+Because Manifold's variational optimization may degrade the visual fidelity of the underlying 3DGS representation, direct comparison is unfair.
+Therefore, we introduce Manifold$^{\dagger}$, a variant that uses Manifold's view predictions to guide a vanilla 3DGS~\cite{kerbl20233dgaussiansplatting}.

 We initialize the AVS procedure with four training views selected by maximizing pairwise camera distances, consistent with our sparse-view setup.
 Each AVS method then sequentially selects 16 further views, resulting in a total of 20 training views.
 Between selections, the base 3DGS is trained for $100 \times N_\mathrm{views}$ iterations, where $N_\mathrm{views}$ is the current training view count.
-For our approach, we train the uncertainty channel for $50 \times N_\mathrm{views}$ iterations prior to each selection, subsequently choosing the candidate view with the highest total uncertainty.
+For ours, we train the uncertainty channel for $50 \times N_\mathrm{views}$ iterations (ablated in App.~E) prior to each selection, then selecting the candidate view with highest total uncertainty.

 \textbf{Quantitative results:} As reported in \cref{tab:avs_comparison}, our method consistently outperforms all baselines across all metrics.
 This demonstrates that our predicted view-dependent uncertainty maps provide a highly reliable signal for identifying informative viewpoints, substantially improving downstream AVS performance.